 - Scrapbook cover

-In addition to the holidays around the world resources spotlighted above, a study about Brazil lends itself to a variety of other complementary projects like travel brochures, an animal research project, and crafts.
+In addition to the winter celebrations around the world resources spotlighted above, a study about Las Posadas lends itself to a variety of other complementary projects like travel brochures, an animal research project and crafts.

 1. Travel Brochures

 You could have your students create travel brochures by researching the country.
+It’s a fun and creative way for students to share the facts about Christmas in Brazil they learned.
 This can be done in class or as a homework assignment to complement what you are doing in school.
 These printables travel brochures make it super simple!

 2. Animal Research Projects

 You could have your students learn about the wildlife native to Brazil.
 This print and go animal research resource packet can be used over and over again through the school year because it was designed to be used when researching any animal.